Short- and long-time path tightness of the continuum directed random polymer: Modulus of Continuity for rescaled measures

 \subsection{Tail bounds for multivariate spatial process}

+{Recall the KPZ sheet $\mathcal{H}(\cdot,\cdot;\cdot,\cdot)$ defined in \eqref{calhd}}.
 The core idea behind the proof of Propositions \ref{p:ltd} and \ref{p:ltd.ptl} is to establish parabolic decay estimates of sum of several KPZ sheets scaled according to long-time.
 We record this parabolic decay estimate in the following Lemma \ref{l:ltail}.